What Is Gaslighting—and How to Tell if You’re Experiencing It

 - Stephanie Sarkis, PhD, a psychotherapist in Tampa, Florida, Court Certified Family and Circuit Civil Mediator, and author of Gaslighting: Recognize Manipulative and Emotionally Abusive People — and Break Free

-- Wyatt Fisher, PsyD, a clinical psychologist and relationship counselor in Boulder, Colorado, founder of Total Marriage Refresh marriage retreats, and professor of psychology at Walden University
+- Wyatt Fisher, PsyD, a licensed psychologist and author of the book Total Marriage Refresh, and professor of psychology at Walden University

 - Psychology Today: "Why Gaslighters Accuse You of Gaslighting"